slackapi/deno-slack-sdk/docs/types.md

 ### Defining a Type

 Types can be defined with the top level `DefineType` export.
-Below is an example of setting up a custom Type used for setting shared boundaries on strings.
+Below is an example of setting up a custom Type used for incident management.

 ```ts
 const IncidentType = DefineType({